 4) Photocopy of the applicants State of Kansas driver's license

-An application received after the deadline is subject to not being considered.
+An application received after the deadline will not be considered.

 A check will be issued directly to the scholarship recipient once all conditions are satisfied.